JetBrains/teamcity-documentation/topics/perforce.md

 Optionally, specify the password or ticket.

 If you enter a value, TeamCity will:
-* Set it as the `P4PASSWD` environment variable for executing Perforce commands.
+* Set it as the `P4PASSWD` environment variable for executing Perforce commands, _or_
-* Use the ticket value as a password for the `p4 login` command, if password-based authentication is disabled on the Perforce server.
+* Use it as the ticket in the `p4 login` command, if password-based authentication is disabled on the Perforce server.

 If you leave the field empty, TeamCity will rely on an existing P4 ticket of the current user (<path>p4ticket.txt</path>).
-If the ticket is not present in this file, the failure will occur.
+If the ticket is not present in this file but required for authentication with Perforce, the failure will occur.
 The ticket file should be present on the TeamCity server machine and on all build agents where TeamCity runs Perforce builds for this VCS root.

 </td></tr><tr>